initpy/go-book/hello.rst

 This is actually the same idea as in perl packages and python modules.
 And as you may see, the big advantage here is: modularity and reusability.

-By *modularity*, I mean that you can divide your program into sevral pieces each one answering a specific need.
+By *modularity*, I mean that you can divide your program into several pieces each one answering a specific need.
 And by *reusability*, I mean that packages that you write, or that already are brought to your by Go itself, can be used many times without rewriting the functionalities they provide each and every time you